bitplane/bitplane.net/~/doc/thoughts/lens/words/index.md

 # 📚 Pulse Fiction

 ```
-On a dusty shelf
+On a dusty shelf in the library of mind
-in the library of mind
+sits a book
-sits a book not very wide.
+not very wide.
-Its title is short fiction,
+Its title is short fiction, and
-and every book's inside.
+every book's inside.
 When you open up the pages
 it presents a strange surprise:
 every letter's different,
-it's stories in disguise.
+they're stories in disguise.

 To the untrained eye
 or those without time